Are Helicopter Parents Ruining Summer Camp?

 Dan Mathews agrees.
 He is the head of Camp Twin Lakes in Rutledge, Ga.
 "The camper piece has been fairly easy for us.
 What we're struggling with is the college kids," he says.
 "They're the ones we really have to stay on."

-And, Conrad and Mathews both say their young adult staff have helicopter parents as well, who also expect to be in constant contact.
+Conrad and Mathews both say their young adult staff members have helicopter parents as well, who also expect to be in constant contact.
 Last year, Mathews says, he got four or five phone calls from parents of staff members: "I can't reach my child, they haven't texted yet to say that they're safe, they don't like their cabin assignment, another staff member isn't pulling their weight ..."
-One parent complained about the poor cell phone reception in the Georgia woods.
+One parent complained about the poor cellphone reception in the Georgia woods.

 Summer vacation is a time of growth and change.
 Understanding the relationship between tech overdependence and parent-child interdependence may be key to untangling it, so kids can fly free.